Coming soon!

 A Palace of Learning, Open to Everyone

-Tarpa’s curriculum is designed like a palace of learning, with different floors that build on one another yet remain open to all.
-Each level corresponds to different mini-courses and modules that combine study, reflection, and optional retreat time in our cabins, the educational laboratories for mindful and compassionate living.
+Tarpa's educational framework is structured like a palace of learning, with different floors that build on one another yet remain open to all.
+Each level corresponds to different courses and modules that combine study, reflection, and optional retreat time in our cabins—the educational laboratories for mindful and compassionate living.
 Whether you are new to contemplative study or have prior experience, you are welcome to begin at any level.

 How the Curriculum Works